 Internal decorations

 Repair category 1

 Notes The property is in good decorative order.
+An asbestos survey has not been carried out to categorically confirm/deny the presence of any asbestos materials within any decorative coatings.

 Cellars

-Repair category -
+Repair category N/A

 Notes Not applicable.

 Electricity

 Repair category 1

 Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-A precautionary check of the electrical system is advised by a qualified Electrician who could advised on any remedial/upgrading works necessary thereafter.
+A precautionary check of the electrical system is always recommended prior to purchase.
+No tests were carried out by this firm.